Marathon-fan/newTech/SMACK/Kerberos/readme.md

-Client uses its username and passwd to gen client secret key AS knows client username and passwd and can also gen client secret key Except the first tiem client send messages to AS with its username and passwd, all talks are encrypted with session key
+Client uses its username and passwd to gen client secret key AS knows client username and passwd and can also gen client secret key Except the first tiem client send messages to AS with its username and passwd(in a stricter way, even this step is encryped using the client's passwd), all talks are encrypted with session key

 AS knows TGS secret key and it can encrypt client/TGS session key with it